-NWI selects proposals for funding each Fall, with between 10 to 15 new research projects started each year.
+NWI funds new nonwovens-relevant research projects every year.
 Proposals must be submitted in accordance with the timeline and the processes outlined below.

-Proposals are selected and reviewed every year during NWI’s Spring Industrial Advisory Board (IAB) meeting.
+Proposals are selected and reviewed during NWI’s May Industrial Advisory Board (IAB) meetings.
 Successful projects will start at the beginning of the Fall semester (approx. mid-August).
-The duration of each project is either two years for a Master’s student or three years for a Doctoral student.
+The duration of each project is either two years for a Master’s Degree student or three years for a Doctoral Degree student.

 NWI typically issues funding in the following research thrust areas:

 - what to use, and how to analyze